simonsfoundation/mountainlab_test2/README.md

 * Install Qt5 and Lapack development libraries.

+* Compile MountainProcess by running qmake and make from a terminal inside the mountainlab/mountainprocess/src directory.

 * Compile MountainSort by running qmake and make from a terminal inside the mountainlab/mountainsort/src directory.

 * Compile MountainView by running qmake and make from a terminal inside the mountainlab/mountainview/src directory.

 * (Optional) From within Matlab navigate to mountainlab/matlab and run mountainlab_setup.m.

+* (Optional) Set up the client/server component -- instructions coming soon

 Several demo command-line and Matlab scripts are found in /demo and /matlab/demo, respectively.